athorpe71/gog-termproject/README.md

 *Graphics and Sounds have been used for educational purposes*

--Unit and Town images are from Freeciv
+-Unit and Town images from Freeciv

--Smoke and Explosion images links included in .java
+-Smoke and Explosion image links included in .java

--Tile images from links included in .java
+-Tile images from links included in .java file

--Faction icons and Sound files from "World Conqueror 3"
+-Faction icons and sound files from "World Conqueror 3"